 Why am I sharing this with you this week?
 Because life surely takes unexpected turns.
 And we can’t always “stay the course” as intended.
 Thank goodness the body knows how to be resilient and works to the best of its ability to help you stay balanced.

 Healthful nutrition is a lifestyle.
-It’s a lifestyle I’ve chosen because I know how much better I feel when I stay well hydrated, eat balanced meals, get regular exercise, and avoid my known food triggers.
+It’s a lifestyle I’ve chosen because I know how much better I feel when I stay well-hydrated, eat balanced meals, exercise regularly, and avoid my known food triggers.
 Because I do my best to keep myself strong and resilient, I can tolerate deviations when life calls for them.
 It’s part of the balance of life.

 I encourage you to honor yourself and your body by adopting a lifestyle that promotes resilience.
 Prepare yourself NOW so you can better handle those unexpected times of high stress in the future.
 You know they are coming!
 Eating for health not only supports your body, your brain, and your nervous system, it puts you in a better position to manage the vast array of emotions we all encounter.

-To receive personalized suggestions for how you can boost your resilience, contact me by phone (303-594-4401) or email.
+To receive personalized suggestions for how you can boost your resilience, reach out.
 Take steps now to prepare yourself for when life throws that curve.

 Here’s to your health, vitality, and resilience!